dotnet/docs/docs/fsharp/language-reference/anonymous-records.md

 ---
 # Anonymous Records

-Anonymous records are simple aggregates of named values that do not need to be declared before use.
-They can either be structs or reference types.
-They are reference types by default.
+Anonymous records are simple aggregates of named values that don't need to be declared before use.
+You can declare them as either structs or reference types.
+They're reference types by default.

 ## Syntax